uPortal-Attic/uportal-home/docs/apereo-incubation.md

 Next actions:

-+ Follow up with past Contributors to secure CLAs
++ Follow up with 1 remaining past Contributor to secure ICLA.
+(Intended for Q3 2017).
 + Potentially implement cla-assistant.io with the wrinkle of it asking contributors to attest to their compliance with the external-to-CLA-assistant CLA agreement process.
 (Click-through assurance that demonstrated CLA agreement through more arduous process, not click-through agreement to CLA.)

 #### 4.1.4 Name trademark clarity